The EFL have announced tonight that the Championship season will resume on Saturday 20 June.

 The UK government gave the green light for competitive sports to return behind closed doors from tomorrow, Monday 1 June.

 Snooker and horse racing are set to return as early as tomorrow whilst darts has been able to continue throughout lockdown.
+During this time, the World Championships of Poker have continued virtually.

 Players of Championship sides were able to return to training on Monday 25 May whilst full contact training can begin this week.
 In all, that gives the second tier clubs just four weeks to get prepared for competitive football, compared to five weeks that Premier League clubs have been allocated.